-Utilized data sources from which information is extracted are the Graphenintegrations-Plattform (GIP) data Austria, which provides open government data (quality controlled and versioned) of the Austrian road network and several content streams provided by ASFINAG, in particular the DATEX II profiles TRAFFIC SIGNS STATIC, TRAFFIC SIGNS DY-NAMIC, PLANNED EVENTS and UNPLANNED EVENTS.
+Utilized data sources from which information is extracted are the Graphenintegrations-Plattform (GIP) data Austria, which provides open government data (quality controlled and versioned) of the Austrian road network and several content streams provided by ASFINAG, in particular the DATEX II profiles TRAFFIC SIGNS STATIC, TRAFFIC SIGNS DYNAMIC, PLANNED EVENTS and UNPLANNED EVENTS.
 The first two contain data of traffic signs (e.g., location, type of sign, vehicle class it applies to, numeric information about the speed limits) from which the speed limit for each vehicle class at all points of the highway can be derived.
 The last two streams contain data on planned construction sites and incidents, e.g., location, duration, lane blockings and physical restrictions.
 GIP data are updated approximately every two months and are therefore considered quasi-static data.
 In contrast, the content streams are updated every 15 minutes and can be considered dynamic data.

-The OPC UA server is based on open625415, an open source implementation for OPC UA Servers.
-A toolchain that supports information model generation in Matlab® and produces a valid information model file for compilation has been developed.
+The OPC UA server is based on open62541,5 an open source implementation for OPC UA Servers.
+A toolchain that supports information model generation in MATLAB® and produces a valid information model file for compilation has been developed.
 Two backends are implemented that combine data from different sources, extract information, cf. Table 2, and provide the live information to the OPC UA server via a information-specific UDP packet format.
+The highest algorithm complexity is O(n) for the backends in this demonstration implementation.

-A frontend is implemented in Matlab® that reads information from the OPC UA server and visualizes selected information in a dashboard.
-In a full implementation, another frontend would read information, convert it into C-ITS messages and cyclically broadcast them via road-side
+A frontend is implemented in MATLAB® that reads information from the OPC UA server and visualizes selected information in a dashboard.
+In a full implementation, another frontend would read information, convert it into C-ITS messages and cyclically broadcast them via road-side units to the user, i.e., the automated vehicle (omitted in the demonstration).